alexandreeeeep/XOcalculator/README.md

+# Crossout calculator

-#A calculator made to help CrossOut players calculate the cost of their items
+A calculator made to help Crossout players calculate the cost of their items